 AGM The AGM normally provides an opportunity for the Directors to engage with shareholders, answer their questions and meet them informally.
-The next AGM will take place on 30 November 2022 in London.
+The next AGM will take place on 5 December 2023 in London.
 We encourage shareholders to lodge their vote by proxy on all the resolutions put forward.
-Online Shareholder Presentation In January 2022 the Board held an online shareholder presentation which was attended by over 250 shareholders and prospective investors.
+Online Shareholder Presentation In November 2022 the Board held an online shareholder presentation which was attended by over 250 shareholders and prospective investors.
+Based on the success of this event a further online presentation will be held on 21 November 2023 at 11:00 a.m.
 Annual Report We publish a full annual report each year that contains a strategic report, governance section, financial statements and additional information.
 The report is available online and in paper format.
 Company Announcements We issue announcements for all substantive news relating to the Company.
 You can find these announcements on the website.
 Results Announcements We release a full set of financial results at the half year and full year stage.
-Updated net asset value figures are announced on a daily basis.
+Updated net asse value figures are announced on a daily basis.
 Monthly Factsheets The Manager publishes monthly factsheets on the Company's website including commentary on portfolio and market performance.
 Website Our website contains a range of information on the Company and includes a full monthly portfolio listing of our investments as well as podcasts by the Investment Manager.
-Details of financial results, the investment process and Investment asia-focus.co.uk Investor Relations The Company subscribes to the Manager's Investor Relations programme (further details are on page 18).
+Details of financial results, the investment process and Investment can be found at asia-focus.co.uk Investor Relations The Company subscribes to the Manager's Investor Relations programme (further details are on page 22).